muratk3n/thirdwave/en/tweets/2020/week7a.md

 ---

+BEVs have a demand problem - and they'll always have a demand problem.
+The tech is moronic.

+*2020-2-12 9:1:9*

+---

 From US Energy department [energy.gov](https://afdc.energy.gov/laws/350)

 "A tax credit of up to $8,000 is available for the purchase of qualified light-duty fuel cell vehicles, depending on the vehicle's fuel economy"